 You will come across servitudes in Thailand when buying property.
-When you are buying property in Thailand you need to have a due diligence report done on the property not only to check the title deeds but also to ensure that there are no servitude’s registered against the title deed.
+When you are buying a property in Thailand you need to have a due diligence report done on the property.
+Not only to check the title deeds but also to ensure that there are no servitude’s registered against the title deed.
 The servitude is a burden on the land for the benefit of another property.
-A good example of a servitude is the power utility which runs a power cable over the land.
-The servitude for the power cable would be registered against the title deed.

 It is important to ensure that you check for servitude’s as the servitude may also affect the value of the land you are buying.
 A high voltage power cable running over your property is not a very appealing prospect and you would need to know that it is there or has a right to be there.
 The servitude may be registered but the servitude may as yet not been executed over the land.
+A good example of a servitude is the power utility which runs a power cable over the land.
+The servitude for the power cable would be registered against the title deed.

 There are a number of problems which Thai law has made provision for:

 Section 1391 states that changes can be made however if you derive a benefit from these changes you also have to carry part of the cost.
-As an example the utility decides to build a conduit over the pipeline to make it less unsightly they can ask you to contribute to the changes being made as you benefit from this change.
+As an example, the utility decides to build a conduit over the pipeline to make it less unsightly.
+They can ask you to contribute to the changes being made as you benefit from this change.

 Section 1392 allows you to have the servitude changed if you will pay for these changes and it is accepted by the other party.
-As an example you have a servitude for a road across the front of your property from the land next door who benefits from the servitude.
+As an example, you have a servitude for a road across the front of your property from the land next door who benefits from the servitude.
 You now wish to develop the property and move the road to the rear of the property.

+Section 1399 is very important as you might have a servitude registered against the property but it has not used it as yet.
+If a servitude is not used within 10 years of its registration the servitude comes to an end.
 Servitudes are a burden on the property and it is always best to speak to a property lawyer about this.
 Always have the property checked before you purchase the property.
 Have not only the title deed checked but also check to see if there is not a usufruct or a servitude registered against the property.
 Speak to us today for more information on your property investment in Thailand.

 If you are going to buy property in Thailand then always check the property for servitudes.
-Also check other issues in Thailand such as a usufruct as well as superficies and last but not least long term leasehold agreements.
+Also, check other issues in Thailand such as a usufruct as well as superficies and last but not least long term leasehold agreements.

-The information contained in our website is for general information purposes only and does not constitute legal advice.
-For further information, please contact us.
+The information contained on our website is for general information purposes only and does not constitute legal advice.

 A servitude is a benefit which has been derived from the fragmentation of ownership of an immovable property.
 The owner of an immovable property becomes bound and may affect the value of the immovable property for the benefit of the servitude holder.
 Running a power line over your property as example.